 Traditional fining agents like casein (milk), albumen (egg white), gelatin and isinglass are all non vegan certifiable.
 Some of the acceptable vegan-certifiable fining agents are bentonite, diatomaceous earth, yeast, activated carbon, and copper sulfate.

 Unfortunately, out of the top 5 selling wine in Ontario for 2017, 4 have been confirmed to be non vegan certifiable.
 We have no reason to believe data for the rest of Canada differs.
-The website Barnivore attempts to keep track of all alcohol that is vegan-friendly, anything not vegan-certified or not on that list should be further investigated or considered non vegan-friendly.
+Anything not vegan-certified should be further investigated or considered not suitable for vegans.
 There is much work to do in this field as few corporations are seeking vegan certification.
 Please contact us if you are interested in making your alcohol vegan.

 In addition, in light of the latest research concluding that:

 Alcohol use is a leading risk factor for global disease burden and causes substantial health loss.
 We found that the risk of all-cause mortality, and of cancers specifically, rises with increasing levels of consumption, and the level of consumption that minimises health loss is zero.
 These results suggest that alcohol control policies might need to be revised worldwide, refocusing on efforts to lower overall population-level consumption.

 We would never advocate for alcohol consumption as part of a healthy diet.
 However, it is important that if we decide to consume alcohol we not harm others in the process as much as possible and practicable.